Family Violence Prevention and Services Act

 The following costs are allowable for shelters who provide emergency housing to victims:

-- Operating expenses (rent, utilities, etc.) of the facilities for a shelter at a prorated amount.
+- Operating expenses (rent, utilities, etc.) of the facilities for a domestic violence shelter at a prorated amount.

 - Supplies for a shelter including food, clothing, and toiletries.